neiist-dev/GCE-NEIIST-webapp/README.md

 For more information, read [LICENSE.md][license].

 # Contact
-Feel free to contact us using the form at <a href="https://groups.ist.utl.pt/gce-neiist/">here</a>.
+Feel free to contact us using the feedback form at <a href="https://gce-neiist.org">gce-neiist.org</a>.
 Alternatively, <a href="mailto:rafael.belchior@tecnico.ulisboa.pt?Subject=Hello%20again" target="_top">send me an e-mail</a>.

 # Code of Conduct